 3. BizoeRade Digital Stopwatch

-Runners on a budget, this stopwatch would suit both your wallet and your training.
+Runners on a budget, this stopwatch will suit both your wallet and your training.
 The BizoeRade is stylish as well as easy to use, and it offers some functions that our first two don’t.
 All at a nice price!

 The display screen is a good size and it’s nice and bright.
 There’s also a backlight to enhance visibility if you need, which is activated by a small button to the left of the screen.
 It’s super for night training.